astralfrontier/astralfrontier.org-OLD/source/_posts/fiction/duo.md

 So they grew crafty, and cunning, and patient.
 No longer content with blood and slaughter, they took to seduction and deceit.
-Whole downs would fall because the mayor's daughter trysted with a handsome farmer's son at night, not guessing he was in thrall to dark forces.
+Whole towns would fall because the mayor's daughter trysted with a handsome farmer's son at night, not guessing he was in thrall to dark forces.

 Even these demons would return if their human host were slain.
 They tormented the family and friends of their stolen flesh.
-They mocked the priests, the soldiers, calling us by name and naming us craven and powerless.
+They sought out the priests and soldiers who'd fought so valiantly, calling us by name and mocking us as craven and powerless.

 We changed tactics again.
 We would travel in pairs - the Duo.
 One of us would live a life of purity, simplicity, and virtuousness.
-He or she would be sinless in God's eyes.
+They would be sinless in God's eyes.
 The other would be a warrior, merciless and pitiless.
-He or she must have the courage and skill to strike, no matter the cost.
+They must have the courage and skill to strike, no matter the cost.

 The sacred soul would find a demon looking for a host, or mystically draw out a demon already possessing someone.